-The DHCP protocol supplies automatic configuration parameters, such as an IP address with a subnet mask, default gateway, DNS server address, and Wireless Integrated Network Sensor (WINS) address to hosts.
+The DHCP protocol supplies automatic configuration parameters, such as an IP address with a subnet mask, default gateway, DNS server address, and Windows Internet Name Service (WINS) address to hosts.
 Initially, DHCP clients have none of these configuration parameters.
 In order to obtain this information, they send a broadcast request for it.
 When a DHCP server sees this request, the DHCP server supplies the necessary information.
 Due to the nature of these broadcast requests, the DHCP client and server must be on the same subnet.
 Layer 3 devices such as routers and firewalls do not typically forward these broadcast requests by default.

 An attempt to locate DHCP clients and a DHCP server on the same subnet might not always be convenient.
 In such a situation, you can use DHCP relay.
 When the DHCP relay agent on the security appliance receives a DHCP request from a host on an inside interface, it forwards the request to one of the specified DHCP servers on an outside interface.
 When the DHCP server replies to the client, the security appliance forwards that reply back.
 Thus, the DHCP relay agent acts as a proxy for the DHCP client in its conversation with the DHCP server.

 This image illustrates the DHCP packet flow when a DHCP relay agent is not used:

 The ASA intercepts these packets and wraps them into DHCP relay format:

 DHCP Relay with Packet Captures on the ASA Inside and Outside Interface

 Make a note of content highligted in RED, because that is how the ASA modifies various fields.